Liam Cole Young

 |Degrees:||B.A.
 (History, University of Calgary), B.A.
 (International Relations, University of Calgary), M.A.
 (Popular Culture, Brock University), Ph.D.
 (Media Studies, University of Western)|

-My research and teaching span four overlapping areas: media theory, infrastructure studies, philosophies of technology and information, and critical internet studies.
+My research and teaching span four overlapping areas: media theory and cultural techniques, histories of data and information, infrastructure studies, and critical internet studies.
 I work within what is sometimes called the “civilizational” stream of media theory, typified by Harold Innis, Marshall McLuhan, and Walter Benjamin.
-This stream understands media as crucial sites of power and struggle, seeks to expand the historical scope and corpus of intellectual resources with which we consider them, is deeply committed to the materiality of technologies and techniques, and overlaps in significant ways with literary studies.
-In 2020, I helped organize a conference, “Into the Air,” that explored many of these themes.
+This stream understands media as crucial sites of power and struggle, expands the historical scope and corpus with which we consider them, emphasizes questions of materiality, and overlaps significantly with literary studies.
+In 2020-21, I helped organized a conference and special journal issue, “Into the Air,” that explored many of these themes.

-A broad interest in how human societies hold together across time and space leads me to research and teach across a range of topics and time periods—from early modern double-entry bookkeeping and state bureaucracies to 20th century pop music charts, Amazon warehouses and just-in-time supply chains, the culture and media of financialization, sports and/as media, Y2K and the first dotcom crash, and the North American fur trade of the 17th and 18th centuries.
-In each case, I am interested primarily in questions of epistemology (how we know about these things) and infrastructure (how they are built into and operate in the world) over those of representation or consumption.
+I am basically interested how human societies hold together across time and space, so I research and teach across a range of topics and periods—from early modern double-entry bookkeeping and state bureaucracies to 20th century pop music and box office charts; from logistical media of ports, shipping containers, and barcodes to the history and rise of sports gambling; from Y2K and the first dotcom crash to the cod fisheries and fur trade of the 17th and 18th centuries; from financialization and blockchain bro culture to common salt and human hands as media of culture.
+In each case, I am interested primarily in questions of epistemology (how we know about these things) and infrastructure (how they are built into and operate in the world).

-My first book, List Cultures: Knowledge and Poetics from Mesopotamia to BuzzFeed (Amsterdam University Press, 2017) explored these themes by tracing the list as a cultural technique of administration and imagination.
+My first book, List Cultures: Knowledge and Poetics from Mesopotamia to BuzzFeed (Amsterdam University Press, 2017; Open Access) explored such themes by tracing the list as a cultural technique of administration and imagination.
 My current book project is on the history of salt and positions sodium chloride as a medium of culture and civilization.
-I developed this project as a 2018 Research Fellow at the Internationales Kolleg für Kulturtechnikforschung und Medienphilosophie at the Bauhaus-Universität Weimar.
+I developed this project as a Research Fellow at the Internationales Kolleg für Kulturtechnikforschung und Medienphilosophie at the Bauhaus-Universität Weimar, Germany.
+I am also in the early stages of building a long-term project on sports gambling, datafication, and financialization.

 Young, Liam C. 2017.
 List Cultures: Knowledge and Poetics from Mesopotamia to BuzzFeed.
 Amsterdam University Press.